350 pages, medium 8vo (6.14 x 9.21 inches)

 Hans Ostwald was born to a working-class family in Berlin in 1873.
 After a four-year apprenticeship to a goldsmith that he described as a period of “dreadful tyranny,” he took to the road as a journeyman in 1894.
 He endured long periods of unemployment and fell in with tramps and hobos.
 While other itinerant tradesmen avoided these impoverished vagrants, Ostwald befriended them, shared their meals and accommodations, and even picked up their slang.

 Ostwald was a voracious reader and had literary ambitions; he wrote up some of his experiences among the working poor and homeless and sent them off to newspapers in Berlin.
-His first article was picked up in 1896 by Felix Hollaender at the Welt am Montag, and he was soon able to give up his trade and write full time.
+In 1896 he sold his first article to Felix Hollaender at the Welt am Montag, and he was soon able to give up his trade and write full time.
 He went on to distill his early travelling experiences into Vagabunden (1900), a semi-autobiographical work about life as a tramp, and Rinnsteinsprache (1906), “a lexicon of crooks, harlots and vagabonds” that documented the vocabulary of those on the fringe of society.

 Ostwald worked as a reporter throughout the early 1900s, and it was during this time he conceived of, contributed to, and edited what would be his magnum opus: the Großstadt-Dokumente, a series of 51 volumes that documented life in large German cities.
 These texts remain an important primary source for social historians today.